wandb/docs/docs/support/some_usecases_where_can.md

 tags:
    - None
 ---

-* If you don’t have internet.
+* When experiencing no internet connection.
-* If you need to fully disable things.
+* When requiring full system disablement.
-* To sync your run later due to any reason.
-For instance: if you want to avoid using resources on a training machine.
+* When needing to sync your run later for reasons such as conserving resources on a training machine.